backendRain/mern-todo-app/README.md

 2. Backend Setup

-# Navigate to the backend folder
+ Navigate to the backend folder cd backend
-cd backend

-# Install dependencies
+ Install dependencies
 npm install

-# Create a .env file in the /backend folder with your MongoDB connection string
-# It should look like this:
+ Create a .env file in the /backend folder with your MongoDB connection string It should look like this:
 MONGO_URI=mongodb+srv://your_username:your_password@cluster_info.mongodb.net/

-# Start the backend server (runs on http://localhost:5001)
+ Start the backend server (runs on http://localhost:5001) npm start
-npm start

 3. Frontened

-# In a new terminal for frontend I did
+In a new terminal for frontend I did

 cd frontend

 npm install

 npm start

-# Server runs on localhost:3000
+Server runs on localhost:3000

-# As I learn more i plan on improving user experience
+As I learn more I plan on improving user experience